Armstrong Row

+Architecture

 The Armstrong Row houses are two story brick with gable roofs and stepped parapet walls in both Federal and Greek Revival style.
 The facade is Flemish bond and sides are common bond.
 Although similar in construction, the gable roofs vary in pitch suggesting the buildings were constructed either by more than one builder or over a period of time.